How we work

-We welcome News items and Press Releases which are relevant for our Senior HR Readership and due to the volume we receive, if they are of interest, we will put these live immediately without contacting you, so please keep checking our website to see if your article has appeared.
+We welcome News items and Press Releases which are relevant for our Senior HR Readership and due to the volume we receive, if they are of interest, we will put these live and you will be receive an email confirming the link and that it has been published.
 To submit your content, please our Online article submission portal – click here.

 GENERAL INFORMATION ABOUT OUR PROCESSES

 theHRDIRECTOR is feature led, and we always include case studies, strategy and comment from key organisations and industry experts.
 We only cover HR news items on the website and legislative news in the In Brief section of the magazine.
 We can assure you that every press release is read (scanned, at least!) so it generally isn’t necessary to call to check that we’ve seen it.
 After this, it would be dealt with in one of the following ways:

-- If it’s the type of news item that we do cover on the web, it will be saved and used for that purpose quite quickly.
-We do not notify you if we are going to use it – you will need to keep scanning the website, or ensure that the magazine and website are covered by your cuttings agencies.
-However, we don’t cover news of client wins etc, so please bear this in mind when you send us press releases.
+- If it’s the type of news item that we do cover on the web, it will be saved and used for that purpose and you will be alerted via email if you are successful or if not, you will receive a ‘decline’ confirmation.
+Please note, we do not cover news of client wins etc, so please bear this in mind when you send us press releases.